atlurimk/quickstart-nodejs/README.md

 ## Testing Quickstarts

-The testing quickstarts previously available in this repository have moved to a new location:
+The testing quickstarts previously available in this repository hav moved to a new location:

 https://github.com/firebase/quickstart-testing